Fast Covariance Estimation for Sparse Functional Data: Method

-where $\odot$ is the Khatri-Rao product. \end{prop} The proof of Proposition~\ref{lem:covz} is provided in the appendix.
+The proof of Proposition~\ref{lem:covz} is provided in Section S.2 of the online supplement.
 Now we see that $\bW_i$ also depends on $(\C,\sigma^2_{\epsilon})$.
-Hence, we employ a two-step estimation.
-We first estimate $(\C,\sigma^2_{\epsilon})$ by fitting ordinary least square (OLS), i.e., $\bW_i = \bI$ for all $i$, then we obtain the plug-in estimate of $\bW_i$ and estimate $(\C,\sigma^2_{\epsilon})$ using generalized least square (GLS).
-The algorithm for the two-step estimation is summarized as Algorithm~\ref{algo:two-step}.
+Hence, we employ a two-stage estimation.
+We first estimate $(\C,\sigma^2_{\epsilon})$ by using penalized ordinary least squares, i.e., $\bW_i = \bI$ for all $i$.
+Then we obtain the plug-in estimate of $\bW_i$ and estimate $(\C,\sigma^2_{\epsilon})$ using penalized weighted least squares.
+The algorithm for the two-stage estimation is summarized as Algorithm~\ref{algo:two-step}.